Parmesh-Weetech/Backend-Nest/README.md

 - `express.Router()` is a mountable, modular handler that used to group the route and middleware related codes.

 ## Folder structure
-- config
+- `/config`
-- routes
+- `/routes`
-- controllers
+- `/controllers`
-- middlewares
+- `/middlewares`
-- utils
+- `/utils`
-- models
+- `/models`
-- views
+- `/views`
-- Public
+- `/Public`

+## Template engines
+- template engines are the tool that used to generate dynamic HTML Content on server side.
+- It allows to merge the static files with dynamic content.
+- You can replace the placeholder in that engine file with proper values.
+- Most global used template engine is ejs or electron.js.
+- Other example are Pug, Handlebars